Xerma1/Cybersecurity-learnings/README.md

 # Cybersecurity-learnings
-Documentation about my cybersecurity learnings
+Learning documentation about foundation cybersecurity terms and concepts.